BUAdvDev2023/Rest-Auth-API/README.md

 We have created a Postman collection that enables developers and testers to efficiently interact with our API endpoints, streamlining the testing and development process.

-If needed please send a message to s5219967@bournemouth.ac.uk and I will add you to the workspace
+If need it please send a message to s5219967@bournemouth.ac.uk and I will add you to the workspace

 # Use this command to reset docker